The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 Haima (and Panhaima, hereafter just Haima) has several intricacies that are worth knowing.

 Haima has two separate buffs that it applies.
 One of them has a stack number, the other does not.
 The one without the stack number is the shield itself.
 The one with the number indicates how many more times the shield will automatically re-apply.
-The initial application does not consume a stack, so 6 shields total can be applied.
+The initial application does not consume a stack, so six shields total can be applied.
 This buff is what applies the healing effect when it expires.

 The duration of each buff is 15 seconds.
-The 15 seconds for the shield buff is reapplied every time the shield is consumed, thus while you will not get any more refreshes past the 15 seconds, the final shield buff linger for up to 15 seconds longer.
+The 15 seconds for the shield buff is reapplied every time the shield is consumed, so while you will not get any more refreshes past the 15 seconds, the final shield buff linger for up to 15 seconds longer.

 Both Haima and Panhaima snapshot their potency on the initial cast, so it can be used with Krasis or Physis even if it would not last the entire duration.
 This includes the heal when the buff expires.

 ## Holos